 - Implementing universal screenings and asking each patient their preferred pronouns is an easy way to make patients feel comfortable discussing their mental health.

-- Use of gender-neutral language helps promote an inclusive environment.
+- The use of gender-neutral language helps promote an inclusive environment.

 Supporting LGBTQIA+ Mental Health